 Unusual Enrollment History (EUH) Flags:

-Some Free Applications for Federal Student Aid (FAFSAs) will be flagged for “unusual enrollment history” by the U.S. Department of Education as a result of the student having received Pell Grants at multiple institutions in recent years.
+Some Free Applications for Federal Student Aid (FAFSAs) will be flagged for “unusual enrollment history” by the U.S. Department of Education as a result of the student having received Pell Grants and/or Federal Direct Loan funds (not including a Direct Consolidation Loan or Parent PLUS loan) at multiple institutions in the recent four years.
 Flags “2” and “3” require that the current institution review the student’s enrollment history and determine whether or not the student is enrolling only long enough to receive cash refunds of federal student aid.

 How to resolve: